Anthonyg5005/hf-scripts/README.md

 ## work in progress/not tested

+- Allow using finegrained tokens to login scripts (Priority)

 - Add custom safetensors shard size and local model support to the easy quant scipts.

 ## other recommended stuff